 The Company endeavors to further enhance its corporate governance by including Audit and Supervisory Committee members with voting rights at the meetings of the Board of Directors in the members of the Board of Directors, and strengthening the supervisory function of the Board of Directors.
-Furthermore, the Company endeavors to further heighten its corporate value by delegating a portion of authority for execution of important operations to directors, and by realizing swifter and more efficient operations.
+Furthermore, the Company endeavors to further heighten its corporate value by delegating a portion of authority for execution of important operations to directors on the basis of its Articles of Incorporation and resolution of its Board of Directors, and by realizing swifter and more efficient operations.
 The Company has selected the aforementioned corporate governance system to such ends.